Privacy Policy

 You may provide, on a voluntary basis, other information including Special Categories of Personal Data during the recruiting process.

-- Information provided by background checking agencies and other external database holders (for example credit reference agencies and professional / other sanctions registries);
+• Information provided by background checking agencies and other external database holders (for example criminal records, credit reference, professional / other sanctions registries);

 We process your personal data in accordance with the provisions of the General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG), insofar as this is necessary for the decision on the establishment of an employment relationship with us.
 The legal basis is Art.
 88 GDPR in conjunction with Art.
 26 BDSG for the purposes of the employment relationship, if this is necessary for the decision on the establishment of an employment relationship.